 Finally, abdominal fat impairs your ability to breathe.

 “It requires more muscle force to displace the diaphragm downward when a substantial fat mass lies below it,” explains Kass in his editorial.
 “Abdominal obesity also makes it more difficult to breathe in a prone position that is favored to improve ventilation in patients with COVID-19.”

 Reversing obesity takes time, commitment, and oftentimes professional assistance, but that shouldn’t stop anyone from taking steps to help themselves.

 Fortunately, two important steps for anyone struggling with their weight — proper nutrition and staying active — are also strongly recommended for anyone with a desire to improve their BMI and be better equipped to face the challenging times brought on by COVID-19 and all diseases associated with lifestyle choices.

 They also stress the importance of regular exercise in coping with stress.

-As society wrestles with all the unknowns of the pandemic and the medical community races to find a cure, we can do our part by taking care of our health with conscious food and exercise choices.
+We can do our part by taking care of our health with conscious food and exercise choices.